4 Tips for Perfectly Cooked Chicken

 I'm also a huge fan of chicken breast.
 It's one of my favorite types of lean protein, but only if it's prepared right.
 Over the years here at Hungryland, we've come up with some go-to tips & tricks for perfect chicken every time.
 (P.S.
 These pointers work for other types of poultry and meat too!
 Cook times may vary.)

 Beat ItEven thickness leads to even cooking.
 A basic meat mallet is a great kitchen tool.
-This highly rated Amazon find costs under ten bucks.
+This highly rated Amazon find is a winner.
 But you can pound your protein even if you don't own a meat mallet.
 Just grab a can, and take out all your frustrations on that chicken breast.
 Not into attacking your dinner?
 Carefully slice your protein like a sandwich bun, giving you thinner, more even portions.
 Or purchase chicken breast cutlets, which are generally nice and even!

 Cook ItThis part is KEY.
 Let’s make that protein sizzle!
 Here are the easiest ways to cook your lean protein...

 Bring a skillet sprayed with nonstick spray to medium heat.
 Cook your cutlet for about 5 minutes per side, or until just cooked through.
 You can also use a grill pan like this one.
 (Grill marks make everything taste better!)

 Cooking your food in a packet of foil cuts down on mess and allows for even cooking.
 It also results in super-tender chicken, perfect for shredding.
 Just place the chicken cutlet between two pieces of heavy-duty foil sprayed with nonstick spray, and fold the edges to seal.
 Bake at 375ºF for 25 minutes, or until cooked through.